Welcome!

 - Expected end date: Sept.
 2023

-- Co-supervised by Dr. Neeltje Boogert and Dr. Damien Farine
+- Co-supervised by Dr. Neeltje Boogert and Prof. Damien Farine

 - Part of the Vulturine Guineafowl Project